jart/scriptus/docs/userguide.md

  *   **Amazon AWS** storage saves everything in the online services Amazon S3 and Amazon SDB, which have the advantage of being scalable and highly redundant without you having to do anything about it.
 On the other hand, it's a for-pay service, although Scriptus stores only a few kilobytes of data per script and per running process, so it should be very cheap.
 Using AWS also means that programs cannot be run offline, for obvious reasons.

-##Choosing an interaction medium
+##Choosing a transport

-The clunkily-named interaction medium is the means via which Scriptus programs interact with their users.
+The transport is the means via which Scriptus programs interact with their users.
 There are three mediums and they all have their uses.

  *   **Dummy response** just responds with "response" to every `ask()` and not at all to a `listen()`.
 It can be useful for testing simple scripts.
 In future a more flexible dummy will be put in place to allow for better automated testing of scripts.